We have been travelling the world as a family for exactly ten months. Living a life of full-time travel.

 How to live a life of Travel When Someone In The Family Wants To Go Home.

 I could continue living this glorious family travel lifestyle forever.
-I am loving it, and so is Brian.
+I am loving it, and so is my husband Brian.

 And we thought the kids were too, until recently when my daughter started to say: “two more months and then we can go home!
 I can’t wait.”

-Not what you want to hear when you are trying to come up with a way to live this life of travel forever.
+Not what you want to hear when you are trying to come up with a way to live this travel lifestyle forever.

 She just wants to go home and put her Jim Jams on; forever.